Part 5

 • network proxy and maintains the network rules.
 Enables connections outside and inside of the cluster as well as Services to work as we've been using them.

-And also the Container Runtime.
-We've been using Docker for this course.
+Each node has also the Container Runtime.
+We have been using Docker as the runtime for this course.

 Addons